Kitt O'Brien

-Kitt O'Brien (born April 29, 1990) is a former American football offensive guard.
-He attended Ball State University, and signed with the Cleveland Gladiators of the Arena Football League (AFL) as an undrafted free agent in 2013.
+Kitt O'Brien (born April 29, 1990) is an American former professional football offensive guard.
+He played college football for the Ball State Cardinals and signed with the Cleveland Gladiators of the Arena Football League (AFL) as an undrafted free agent in 2013.

 College career

 O'Brien played college football for the Ball State Cardinals, appearing in 40 games and starting 36.
 He was an integral piece of the offensive line in 2011, as the Ball State offensive line allowed only 11 sacks all season, 12th lowest in the NCAA.

 Professional career

 Cleveland Gladiators

 O'Brien was not drafted in 2013.
 He was invited to attend training camp with the New York Giants, but did not sign.
 He then signed with the Cleveland Gladiators of the Arena Football League (AFL).
 O'Brien played in 5 games with the Gladiators in 2013, 18 games in 2014 and 16 games in 2015.

 Indianapolis Colts

 On August 7, 2015, O'Brien signed with the Indianapolis Colts of the National Football League (NFL), after Ben Heenan was waived.
 O'Brien was waived by the Colts the following day, and re-signed with the Colts on August 10.
 He was released on September 5, at the end of the preseason.
 On October 31, O'Brien signed to the Colts practice squad.
 He was released on November 10.
 O'Brien was again signed to the practice squad on December 29.

 On September 3, 2016, he was waived by the Colts as part of final roster cuts.
 He was signed to the Colts' practice squad on December 15, 2016.